jimktrains/cafepress-php-sdk/README.md

 ### Arguments
-- search - (_String_ or _Array of String_) The product name search criteria,
+- search - ( _String_ or _Array of String_ ) The product name search criteria,
-- options - (_Array_) An array with options for the method, see below
+- options - ( _Array_, optional ) An array with options for the method, see below

 ### Options
-- pageNumber - (_Numeric_ : defaults to 1) the page for the results, default = 1
+- pageNumber - ( _Numeric_ : defaults to 1 ) the page for the results, default = 1
-- resultsPerPage - (_Numeric_ : defaults to 20 ) the number of results per page
+- resultsPerPage - ( _Numeric_ : defaults to 20 ) the number of results per page
-- maxProductsPerDesign (_Numeric_ : defaults to 1) the maximum number of products per design
+- maxProductsPerDesign ( _Numeric_ : defaults to 1 ) the maximum number of products per design
-- merchandiseIds - (_Numeric_ : default to null) additional criteria to limit the results per mechandise id
+- merchandiseIds - ( _Numeric_ : default to null ) additional criteria to limit the results per mechandise id

-#### Example
+### Example

     include "init.php";